osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 Break-glass accounts should not be used for routine administration.

-Their credentials should be protected using appropriate organizational controls, and their use should generate immediate investigation and review.
+Their credentials should be protected using appropriate organizational controls, and any use should generate an immediate review.

+The organization should be able to determine:

+* Who used the account.
+* When it was used.
+* Why it was used.
+* What administrative actions were performed.

 ---